 - 3/4 Cup pepper jack cheese, shredded (optional)

 Cut the squash in half and scoop out the seeds and do the same with the pumpkin (make your knife cuts even on the pumpkin if you want to get all Pinterest fancy later and use the pumpkin shell as a serving dish for the soup).
 Place the squash on a baking sheet, use a basting brush to lightly coat the surface of the squash with coconut oil (or just drizzle it over) and sprinkle one clove of the diced garlic, salt and pepper over the squash.
 Place your pumpkin on a baking sheet with the top of the pumpkin placed back on and bake both the squash and pumpkin for an hour at 350°.
-(See tip section if you’re short on time to bake these in advance.)
+(See tip section below if you’re short on time and need to cook these way faster.)

 Remove the pumpkin and squash from the oven and allow to cool for a few minutes (if water has accumulated in your pumpkin, you can dump it out.)
 Then remove the skin from the squash, chop into cubes and set aside.
 Scoop the pumpkin out of its shell and set aside in a bowl.

 In a stock pot, saute onion, one clove of garlic and a drizzle of coconut oil until onions have browned.
 Add squash, vegetable stock, chili powder, cayenne, smoked paprika and the rest of the garlic and bring to a simmer.
 Add pumpkin, nutritional yeast and salt, and pepper to taste, stirring together and bringing to a gentle simmer for 5 or so minutes.